 Purification (temizuya)

-Do this: Rinse left hand, right hand, pour into left hand to rinse your mouth (spit beside the drain), rinse left hand again, tip the ladle up to wash the handle.
-Don’t touch the ladle to your lips.
+Do this: rinse your left hand, then your right, pour water into your left hand to rinse your mouth (spit beside the drain), rinse the left hand again, then tip the ladle up to wash the handle.
+Don’t put the ladle to your lips.

 Prayer sequence

-Do this: Toss a small coin; bow twice; clap twice; make a silent wish; bow once.
-(At Buddhist temples, usually no claps—follow signs.)
+Do this: toss a small coin, bow twice, clap twice, make a silent wish, then bow once.
+At Buddhist temples there are usually no claps, so follow the signs.

 Photo etiquette at shrines and temples

-Look for: “No photos” signs; ropes or curtains around inner spaces.
+Look for: ‘no photos’ signs, or ropes and curtains around inner spaces.

-Do this: Put the camera away where signed; never take photos of people while they pray.
+Do this: put the camera away where it’s signed, and never photograph people while they pray.

 Dress code at temples and shrines: There is no strict dress code but modest and tidy is sensible.
 You will see many locals remove their hats inside, mirroring this is a good idea.